lfit/releng-global-jjb/docs/jjb/lf-python-jobs.rst

        (default: false, in series)
     :pre-build-script: Shell script to execute before the tox builder.
 For example, install system prerequisites. (default: a shell comment)
-    :pypi-repo: Key for PyPI repository parameters in the .pypirc file.
-        Merge jobs should use a server like testpypi.python.org. (default: pypi-test)
+    :pypi-repo: Key for the PyPI target repository in the .pypirc file, ideally a server like test.pypy.org. (default: pypi-test)
     :python-version: Python version to invoke pip install of tox-pyenv (default: python3)
     :stream: Keyword representing a release code-name.